camilo86/supercharge/README.md

     - Supercharge commands starts with `supercharge:` prefix, for example `supercharge: Decode base64`.
 3. Profit

 **Pro tip:** Many commands can be run inline (text selection).
-So for example, say have a long string in a document that you would like to encode in base64; you could select such text, open the command pallete, and run the `supercharge: Encode base64`.
+So for example, say have a long string in a document that you would like to encode in base64; you could select such text, open the command palette, and run the `supercharge: Encode base64`.
 This will replace the selected text with its base64 representation.
 By the way, this works for multiple text selections as well!

 ## Release Notes